 The blade of this Chinese rebate plane is set at an angle in the plane body of fine rosewood so that it cuts on the pull stroke.
 An adjustable wooden stop is used as a guide for setting the rebate width.
 HSS plane blade, with chipbreaker, no wedge.

 Traditional Chinese Planes

-The basic design of the Chinese plane (Mu Bao) is similar to the Japanese Kanna.
+The basic design of the Chinese plane is similar to the Japanese Kanna.
 The major difference is that the Chinese plane can be used on either the pull or the push stroke, whereas the Japanese Kanna can only be used on the pull stroke.
 The larger Chinese planes have a cross-handle to facilitate push stroke use (which can be removed for use on the pull stroke).
 The blades are held in place using a wedge or cap.
-The slightly wave-shaped plane bodies are made of either Hei Tan (a fine-grained type of ebony from Indonesia) or Shun-Gee (a type of rosewood).
+The slightly wave-shaped plane bodies are made of Hei Tan (a fine-grained type of ebony from Indonesia).
 The uncoated surfaces are worked using scrapers and are polished.
-The plane blades are made of wear-resistant HSS steel (approx. 64 HRC), or forged carbon steel (approx. 58 HRC) for special-purpose planes, which make Chinese planes visually appealing and solid all-round tools.
-Unless other-wise specified, the blade angle is 40°.
+The plane blades are made of wear-resistant HSS (approx. 64 HRC), or forged carbon steel (approx. 58 HRC) for special-purpose planes, which make Chinese planes visually appealing and solid all-round tools.
+Unless otherwise stated, the blade angle is 40°.

 - Blade thickness3.1 mm

 Discover product in our flip catalogue:

 Ready to ship today, Delivery time 1-3 workdays within Germany

 Prices incl.
 VAT